 - Internet search for keywords that describe your cause and location (e.g., "anti-bullying Indianapolis IN").

-- Foundation Directory Online (FDO), Candid's database, tells you who has received grants in your location for the nonprofit mission that interests you.
-Click here to learn about using FDO.
-Subscribe to FDO or use it for free at our Funding Information Network locations.
+- Foundation Directory tells you who has received grants in your location for the nonprofit mission that interests you.
+Click here to learn about using Foundation Directory.
+Subscribe to Foundation Directory or use it for free at our Candid partner locations.

 When you find an organization that you'd like to support or work with, consider one or more of the following approaches:

 - Propose your ideas to the organization's leaders.
 If they like your ideas, they might ask you to develop it further, or even ask you to work or volunteer for them to lead the project.
 Also, national organizations often provide ideas and information on how to help advance their missions.
 Some even provide toolkits and guidance on organizing your own fundraisers or a local chapter to bring their services to your area.

 - Seek fiscal sponsorship.
 This is a more autonomous arrangement in which a nonprofit with a kindred mission sponsors nonexempt projects so they can qualify for funding opportunities limited to 501(c)(3) organizations, like grants.
 Projects can stay in fiscal sponsorship indefinitely or eventually get their own exempt status.
 Learn more about fiscal sponsorship.